lonode/SX1272-Communication/README.md

 # SX1272-Communication

-These two Arduino sketches were used to measure electromagnetic attacks against the LoRa (phy) protocol.
+These two Arduino sketches were used to measure electromagnetic attacks impacts against the LoRa (phy) protocol.

 # LoRa Modulation parameters used during these measures